flamholz/popseq/README.md

-popseq
+dipseq
 ======

-Code for handling data from library sequencing.
+Code for handling data from domain insertion library sequencing.

 # Data Formats
 * Read data is expected in FASTQ format.